Annual Tournament of Hearts at Hallsville High

 All Paradigms: Show HideCX(Policy) Debate

-I LOVE direct clash, so if you can ensure that your arguments are responding to what's been presented in the round then that will certainly be reflected in the speaker points for the round.
+I LOVE direct clash, so if you can ensure that your arguments are responding to what's been presented in the round, then that will certainly be reflected in the speaker points for the round.

 I prefer roadmaps to be short and concise.
 They do not need to be exaggerated, simply such as off-case then on-case, or off-case: 1T, 2DA, 1CP then moving to on-case.
-Throughout the round I have always encouraged signposting, it ensures that your arguments end up on the flow where you want them to go, if you do not do this then you run the risk of me putting it where I think it should go and this could work against you.
-Take control of the round do not let me do this simply by signposting the argumentation throughout your speech
+Throughout the round, I have always encouraged signposting.
+It ensures that your arguments end up on the flow where you want them to go, if you do not do this, then you run the risk of me putting it where I think it should go, and this could work against you.
+Take control of the round.
+Do not let me do this simply by signposting the argumentation throughout your speech.

 T-Topicality